 After cleaning, your paintwork should now be clean, smooth, and free of streaks and minor swirls and is now ready for polishing or waxing.

 Next time… We will take a close look at the polishing processes and products, followed by specifics on swirl removal, to ensure you can get the best shine you can before “locking in” and protecting all your hard work with a wax or sealant.

 Many of the products mentioned in this article are available to buy online.
 For your convenience, the above links will allow you to purchase directly from Amazon.
 If having clicked on any of these links you decide to make a purchase, we may receive a small commission from Amazon, which enables us to continue hosting and developing even more (hopefully useful) content for the site.
 Any such support is extremely valued.

 Over To You

 Have you already used a cleaner wax or pre-wax cleaner on your paintwork?
-What is you experience of car paint cleaning – has it made the difference you thought it would.
-I would love to hear your experiences, details of the products you have used and what you though of them.
+What is your experience with car paint cleaning – has it made the difference you thought it would.
+I would love to hear your experiences, details of the products you have used and what you thought of them.
 Please share the details in the comments section below.